Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/index.md

 ## 8. Who does what

-- **A person with AWS admin access** must first create the bucket and the security roles (the current login cannot).
+- **A person with AWS admin access** must first create the bucket and the security roles, and turn on deletion protection for the old resources (the current login cannot).
 This is the one-time setup.
 - **After setup**, the backup steps can run, either by a person or by an automated agent that holds the correct role.
 - **Deleting the old system** is a separate, later task.
 It starts only after the manifest sign-off.